An Introduction to REM Pods

 This guide will introduce you to the origins of REM Pods, how to use them, how to recognize false positives, and how they can help you with your investigations.

 What is a REM Pod?

-In scientific terms, a REM Pod is an analog device comprised of a capacitive circuit paired with an oscillator that generates an EM field and measures change through an antenna.
+In scientific terms, a REM Pod is an analog device comprised of a capacitive circuit paired with an oscillator that generates an EM field, and measures change through an antenna.
 It has five sensitivity levels associated with specific distances from the device, with 360-degree coverage.
 Each distance unit sounds a different alarm when triggered, and five LED lights also light up.
-The sound of the alarm ranges from low to a high pitch, depending on the distance of the trigger.
+The sound of the alarm ranges from low to high pitch, depending on the distance of the trigger.

 One of the best things about REM Pods is their automatic baseline adjustment feature, which helps reduce false positives and provides more accurate readings.
-If something non-paranormal were to disrupt the device’s field, the REM-Pod will readjust and ignore it after a few seconds.
+If something non-paranormal were to disrupt the device’s field, the REM-Pod would readjust and ignore it after a few seconds.
 This can be helpful in situations where the location has electrical fixtures or other triggers that cannot be removed or disabled during an investigation.
 Without this feature, it would be impossible to get accurate EMF readings in those cases, and this type of evidence would be out of the question.

 Human spirits are known to cause a sudden drop in temperature known as a “cold spot,” while non-human entities are said to raise the temperature, so having this feature is an excellent addition that provides more information that could potentially help validate claims of paranormal activity and provide insight on the type of haunting that is being investigated.